 Submit your results from the SAT or the ACT with writing.* Consult the Program Requirements chart for more detailed information.

 When you register to take your tests, make sure you indicate on the registration form that you want your official score report sent directly to Boston University.
 The BU codes to use are:

 - ACT: 1794

 Boston University participates in the College Board Score Choice program.
 Although BU allows you to choose this option, we strongly encourage you to submit your scores each time you take the SAT.
-BU has always and will continue to use your highest SAT section scores in making admissions decisions.
+BU has always and will continue to use your highest SAT section scores in making admission decisions.
 For more information about Score Choice, please visit the College Board website.

 Portfolios and Auditions

 Students applying to the College of Fine Arts must submit a portfolio or audition for consideration.
 Visit the College of Fine Arts website for more information.

 Interviews are not a required component of our admission review, with the following exceptions:

 - Selected finalists for our Accelerated Medical and Dental Programs must participate in an interview at Boston University.

 - All students applying for nonperformance majors in the School of Theatre must schedule an interview with that School.